By dentist Dr. Richard Mitchell

 BUT here's the hammer - she had gotten some hypnosis a few years before to help her with dentistry, and she could then go along and use self-hypnosis to get herself comfortable before each dental visit!
 And she never thought to tell ME about this!

-I remembered this when I graduated from dental school, and signed up for dental hypnosis courses to learn how to help my own patients.
+I remembered this when I graduated from dental school, and signed up for dental hypnosis courses with The British Society of Medical and Dental Hypnosis, to learn how to help my own patients.
 And what I saw and learned on those courses was astounding.

 I was amazed at how powerful hypnosis could be for some people.
-And I was hypnotised myself.
+And I was hypnotized myself, as part of the training.

 After completing the courses, I turned up for work at my office bursting with enthusiasm and a desire to show people how great dental hypnosis could be.
 But my balloon was popped when I came up against patient after patient who claimed to be frightened or terrified or even phobic of dental treatment, but they didn't want anything to do with hypnosis!
 I was stunned.